 Do bear in mind that this home gym equipment is on the bulky side and will require a lot of floor space.
 Also, the Powertec Workbench stands over 2 metres tall, and you would need enough space between the top of the tower and the ceiling so you won't headbutt the top of your abode with each rep. Ideal for garage gyms or spare rooms, though.

-Best pull up bar: best wall mounted pull up bar
+Best pull up bars to buy right now: best wall mounted pull up bar

 Mirafit's mission is to manufacture quality products for a reasonable price, and boy-oh-boy, do they deliver on that promise!
 The Mirafit M2 wall mounted pull up bar is a commercial grade, sturdy piece of home gym equipment that also looks great.